 If you’ve completed the exercises above, you should have a much clearer view of your strengths.
 Don’t rest on your laurels, though!
 Now it’s time to think about how you can make the most of your positive attributes.
-Perhaps you excel at athletics and are really knowledgeable about sports.
+Maybe you do well at athletics and are also truly knowledgeable about sports.

-Brainstorm all the ways you can maximize this talent.
+Brainstorm all the real methods for you to optimize this skill.
 You could join a local athletics club, contact a coach for personal training, offer to volunteer at local sports events, and try to get involved in any sports in your area.
 Make a plan for the coming months on how you will use your skills.
 Tell your friends and family about it to enlist their support.

 Don’t Dwell on the Weaknesses

 Meanwhile, acknowledge your weaknesses but don’t dwell on them.
 Perhaps you can find ways to improve them, or see them differently.
-For example, if you feel you are weak at languages but enrolled yourself in a beginners’ class and went every week, you will most likely come away being more knowledgeable than somebody who didn’t.
+As an example, if you feel you might be poor at languages but enrolled yourself in a beginners’ class and went every week, you’ll most likely arrive away being more knowledgeable than somebody who didn’t.